mrwilljackson/tappr/docs/features/beer-reviews.md

 - For Expert reviews, all individual ratings and the calculated overall score are sent
 - All scores are stored with two decimal places precision

+### Average Review Score
+- The API provides an endpoint to retrieve the average review score for a specific brew
+- The average is calculated across all review types (Quick, Standard, Expert)
+- For Quick reviews, the `overallRating` is used
+- For Standard reviews, the calculated average of all rating fields is used
+- For Expert reviews, the calculated average of all rating fields is used
+- The response includes:
+  - The API brew UUID
+  - The average score (with two decimal places)
+  - The total number of reviews

 ## Implementation Details

 ### State Management